paulwarhurst01/ArduinoSnakeGame/DevelopmentNotes.md

     - However, should not be an issue as size of each snake segment is consistent - freed segment can immediately be used for next one.
 - Linked list iteration begins at tail - Both head and tail have to move, check bends as you go
+- Eaten food locations are stored in a secondary, first in = first out, list
+    - This list uses the same SnakeNode struct as the Snake bend list -> This means all malloc() are the same size and avoids fragmentation even though food has no direction

 ## Initial Display Design and Implementation
 ### Overview